viczhong/AC3.2-weLearn/README.md

 # weLearn

 WeLearn is a clutter-free resource management app that allows:
-- instructors to easily set up a lesson plan, report grades, make announcements
+- instructors to easily set up a lesson plan, report grades, and make announcements
-- students to share resources.
+- students to share resources

 Each class is powered under the hood by a template of 7 Google Sheets (ranging from Student Roster to Lesson Schedule w/ Github links), and weLearn distills that info to every student in every class in real time.